israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Adds and/or removes elements from an array.

     `Array.prototype.unshift()`
+        Adds one or more elements to the front of an array and returns the new length of the array.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.